lsst-sqre/ghostwriter/docs/hooks/index.rst

 Each hook is run in sequence.
 If any hook raises an exception, the user will receive an error rather than a redirect.

 Because (at least at present) hooks are, by definition, located inside the ``ghostwriter.hooks`` Python module namespace, any additions or modifications to hooks are code and repository changes.
-Therefore, any proposed hooks or modififactions to existing ones will need to go through the SQuaRE PR process.
+Therefore, any proposed hooks or modifications to existing ones will need to go through the SQuaRE PR process.

 Anatomy of a Hook
 =================